 Moreover, if you’d like to avoid having your hair smell of oil, grapeseed can also benefit you in that area.
 Unlike pomegranate or sweet almond oil where the fragrance is rather strong, grapeseed is a good odorless alternative for your low porosity hair care.

 Why Should You Bother with Low Porosity Hair?

 You may flaunt a beautiful head of curls now but ignoring the needs of your low porosity hair can be very damaging to your tresses in the future.
 It is particularly frustrating to deal with when you want to style your natural hair since low porosity makes your hair immune to typical styling products.

 Since your cuticles are tightly packed together, no amount of product will be able to enter inside your hair shaft.
 You’ll find that even applying oil can be hard as it will just sit over your hair strands.
 It’s unlikely that even a single molecule will be allowed to penetrate your cuticles, leaving your hair strands dry and unhealthy.

 It’s the same during showers.
 Low porosity hair does not absorb water easily and even if you spend an hour or so dampening your hair, it’ll only worsen things.

 Once your hair is actually wet, you’ll have to spend a cumbersome time drying out your strands.
-The densely packed cuticles in your hair shaft are as equally resistant to letting water out of your hair as it is in letting it in.
+The densely packed cuticles in your hair shaft are as equally resistant to letting water out of your hair as it is to let it in.

 Since letting water inside your medulla was the problem, you may think why take so much trouble in drying your strands again.